Edwin Hill (engineer)

-Edwin Hill (25 November 1793 - 6 November 1876) was a Victorian postal official, the older brother of Rowland Hill, who invented a mechanical system to make envelopes and who campaigned for legal and political change.
+Edwin Hill (25 November 1793 - 6 November 1876) was a Victorian postal official who invented a mechanical system to make envelopes and who campaigned for legal and political change.
+He was the older brother of Rowland Hill.

 Early life

 Hill was born in Birmingham, Warwickshire and educated at a school run by his father Thomas Wright Hill where he also taught when older.
 Later he worked at the Assay Office in Birmingham and then at a Birmingham brass-rolling mill where he became the manager.

 In 1819 he married Anne Bucknall and they had ten children.

 In 1827 he moved to Tottenham, London, where he managed a branch of the family school business while Rowland taught.

 Stamp Office

 In 1840 Hill became the first British Controller of Stamps and he remained in that position until 1872.

 Inventions

 Hill was an inveterate inventor of equipment to help the stamp department.
 He invented a mechanical system to make envelopes which was shown at the Great Exhibition of 1851, the patent for which was bought by Warren de la Rue to whom the machine was attributed.
 On his retirement a Treasury minute praised Hill's "...resourcefulness and considerable mechanical ability which had contributed so much to the success of the new postage scheme".